7 Cool Jackets Every Stylish Man Should Own

 When the mercury begins to plummet, keeping warm is key.
 But that doesn’t have to mean reaching for an arctic parka.
 With a quality down jacket in your wardrobe, you can stay insulated and looking sharp without having to dress for the North Pole.

 This jacket’s effectiveness in battling the chill lies in its unique design.
-Utilising feathery “down” insulation between two layers of fabric, the result is a garment which traps heat so the wearer remains warm inside, even on the frostiest of days.
+Utilising feathery “down” insulation between two layers of fabric, the result is a garment that traps heat so the wearer remains warm inside, even on the frostiest of days.

 When it comes to choosing the right option, avoid anything that looks like it came from the props department of Kevin and Perry Go Large.
 Instead, opt for a lightweight, streamlined cut that’s trim but without sacrificing any fill power (that’s the density of the insulation, for the uninitiated).
-In terms of styling, throw it on over a knitted roll neck, chinos and desert boots.
+In terms of styling, throw it on over a knitted roll neck, chinos and chukka boots.
 Or on the iciest of days, use it as an underlayer along with a wool overcoat.

 The Chore Jacket